JuliaLang/julia/doc/manual/strings.rst

 Whether these Unicode characters are displayed as escapes or shown as special characters depends on your terminal's locale settings and its support for Unicode.
-Non-ASCII string literals are encoded using the UTF-8 encoding.
+String literals are encoded using the UTF-8 encoding.
 UTF-8 is a variable-width encoding, meaning that not all characters are encoded in the same number of bytes.
 In UTF-8, ASCII characters — i.e. those with code points less than 0x80 (128) — are encoded as they are in ASCII, using a single byte, while code points